 Isle of Man Author: Katherine Sheerin, Lindsey Bermingham, Kirsten Porter, Emily Johnson at Cains There are no prescribed rules relating to compensation payable to financial services employees and any remuneration, bonuses or clawback will be a matter of contract between the financial services employee and the financial institution.
 Inevitably, this will reflect what is typical in the market for experienced, qualified, financial services personnel performing the role for which they are applying or are currently carrying out.
-Last updated on 17/04/2024 08.
-Are there particular training requirements for employees in the financial services sector?
+Last updated on 17/04/2024 09.
+Is there a particular code of conduct and/or are there other regulations regarding standards of behaviour that financial services employees are expected to adhere to?